KuraFire/Inclusive/notes.md

 __Grouping elements by skill__

 * Identify which UI elements should be displayed by assigning a class? ("inclusive-1" through "inclusive-5")
+    * What if we would offer a way for the dev to populate a map with tiny help bubbles that automatically pop up next to newly-revealed UI elements?
+All you'd do as a dev is populate it with ID->helptext ?

 __Sync to server__